jimohammad/admissioneu_replit/replit.md

 - UniversityCard memoized with React.memo() to prevent unnecessary re-renders
 - useCallback handlers for stable function references
 - useDeferredValue for search query to maintain UI responsiveness
-- Framer Motion animations removed from university grid (kept only in Hero)
+- All Framer Motion animations removed for faster page loads (using CSS transitions instead)